MSP-1 Specification

 }

-Version connected to revisions:
+Version connected to a revision event:

 {